 To create a Suppression Rule from the Events page

 - Search the events which you want to include in the suppression rule.
-See Searching Events for further information.
+See Searching Events for more information.

-- Click Create Rule > Create Suppression Rule.
+- Select Create Rule > Create Suppression Rule.

 - You have already suggested property values to create a matching condition.
 If you want to add new property values, click Add Condition.

 - (Optional.)
 Click Add Group Of Conditions to group your conditions.